leke-lyu/transmissionCount/README.md

 ![Graph Abstract](https://github.com/leke-lyu/transmissionCount/blob/main/figures/overview.png)

 In this study, we developed a pipeline to understand local-scale epidemic trends.
-Our approach includes proportional genome sampling based on case counts, followed by phylogeographic analysis using the Nextstrain framework.
+Our approach includes proportional genome sampling based on case counts, followed by phylogeographic analysis using the Nextstrain workflow.
 Lastly, we summarize and compare transmission patterns across subregions to identify viral sources and sinks.
 To demonstrate the utility of this method, we focused on the Delta wave in Texas, aiming to characterize viral diffusion within the state and compare epidemic trends between urban and rural areas.

 ## Data